-One Redditor scored a “grandpa tweed ensemble” in a recent thrift store haul, and now everyone on Reddit is rushing out to get the look.
+One lucky Redditor scored a “grandpa tweed ensemble” in a recent thrift store haul, and now everyone on Reddit is rushing out to get the look.

 “I see your grandpa sweaters and I raise you my full grandpa tweed ensemble,” the Redditor captions their series of images.